 Luckily we have a copy on hand.
 With it we were able to quickly clone a bootable Windows 7 install to the Travelstar.
 Cloning all the content (50gb) from the original drive to the Travelstar took less than 10min.
 We used our favorite HDD test ATTO Bench for our synthetic testing of sequential read/write speeds.
 The Travelstar perform very well, besting the Seagate HDD.
 At it’s highest it hit 127mb/s read and 123mb/s write.
 Those are paltry speeds when compared to high end solid state drives.
 But they’re pretty good for a larger capacity drive with such a reduced cache.
 In our real world test we take 2.74GB of random files, movies, documents and pics from a USB 3.0 HDD to the HGST Travelstar.
 Average speed was 60sec.
 The new drive 2.5-inch Travelstar comes in 14sec slower than the Seagate SSHD which transferred the same data in 46sec.

 The 2.5-inch Travelstar is a fine drive at an affordable price when you consider the capacity.
 It can keep pace with a user’s mobile needs where reliability and efficiency trump speed and bragging rights.

-The Travelstar is a great 1TB hard drive.
+Bottom Line: The Travelstar is a great 1TB hard drive.
 It easily outperforms your old 5400rpm drives with energy efficient power saving and reliable performance.